Let’s first answer the question: what is a suffix?

 Mi serve solo un pochino di fortuna, ecco tutto.

-I only need a bit of luck, that’s all.
+I just need a bit of luck, that’s all.

-A few words change their root before adding –ino.
-Memorization and practice will help you remember these.
+Some words change their root before adding –ino.
+Memorization and practice will help you remember them.

 Libro, libriccino